 Scene completion: SSCNav learns scene prior through scene completion, which is an idea explored in many recent works.
 Pathak et al. proposed ContextEnconder [11], which uses image completion to learn representations that capture contextual information.
-Song et al. proposed explicitly encoding 3D structure and semantic information in scene completion networks [12], [13].
+Song et al. proposed explicitly encoding 3D structure and semantic information in scene completion networks [12, 13].
 However, these works do not study the effect of using these scene completion models in the context of motion planning.
 Specifically, they do not provide a way to measure the uncertainty of the network prediction, which is critical for downstream motion planning algorithms.
-Jayaraman and Grauman [14], [15] studied the use of panorama view completion for the task of selecting views.
+Jayaraman and Grauman [14, 15] studied the use of panorama view completion for the task of selecting views.
 Ramakrishnan et al. [16] demonstrated the effectiveness of such learned policies in a few action-perception applications.
 However, the task of image completion is performed in RGB color space without modeling semantic or 3D structure.
 Moreover, the actions used in these works are constrained to camera rotation and hence they cannot directly support navigation tasks that require translation actions.

-Point goal navigation: Point goal navigation is a well-studied problem with many prior works [2], [3], [4], [5].
+Point goal navigation: Point goal navigation is a well-studied problem with many prior works [2, 3, 4, 5].
 In this task, taking in a target location and egocentric observations as input (images with color, depth, semantic segmentation, etc.), the agent needs to select one of the many possible actions and execute until it reaches the target coordinate.
 However, semantic goal navigation, specifically ObjectNav is much more challenging: since the target's location and appearance are both unknown to the agent, the system needs to estimate the target coordinate and the path towards it at the same time.

 Semantic goal navigation: There have been rising interests in semantic navigation such as ObjectNav [17], where the goal is to navigate to a target object category instead of a global coordinate.
 For example, the self-adaptive visual navigation method (SAVN) [18] uses meta-learning to allow adaptation to unseen environments.
 Goal-Oriented Semantic Exploration (GOSE) [19] builds a global top-down map and uses it to improve exploration efficiency.
 Value Learning from Videos (VLV) [20] learns statistical regularities between object categories by watching YouTube videos.
-Another line of work utilizes semantic graphs to encode the scene structure for navigation [21], [22].
+Another line of work utilizes semantic graphs to encode the scene structure for navigation [21, 22].
 The target goal is specified by text and the scene prior is learned with a language graph module which mostly focuses on object functional priors captured in language.
-Different from these works, our algorithm explicitly captures the scene prior with a scene completion module, which naturally encodes the knowledge of both functional priors and object spatial relationships that may not be reflected in text or 2D videos.
+Different from these works, SSCNav explicitly captures the scene prior with a scene completion module, which natu-